CrayLabs/SmartSim/README.md

  - ``AprunSettings``
  - ``JsrunSettings``

-For example, ``MpirunSettings`` can be used to launch MPI programs with openMPI.
+By using the `Experiment.create_run_settings` SmartSim will automatically look to see which run command is requested and construct a run settings object of the appropriate type.
+For example, by passing the argument `run_command="mpirun"` to `Experiment.create_run_settings` a ``MpirunSettings`` object will be returned that can be used to launch MPI programs with openMPI.

 ```Python
 from smartsim import Experiment